Arnab-Developer/MedicalSystem/README.md

 | Web gateway | https://hub.docker.com/r/45862391/webgateway | ![Docker Image Version (latest by date)](https://img.shields.io/docker/v/45862391/webgateway) |
 | Web mvc | https://hub.docker.com/r/45862391/webmvc | ![Docker Image Version (latest by date)](https://img.shields.io/docker/v/45862391/webmvc) |

+## Hosting
+When a new release is created then this app is stored inside a docker image and push to docker hub through CI CD.
+Hosting in Azure is not done as a part of CI CD.
+That needs to be done manually.

+- Create a new resource group in Azure
+- In that resource group create the following resources
+  - App Service Plan for Linux
+  - Web App for Doctor service, Patient service, Consultation service, Web Gateway and Web Mvc
+  - SQL Server
+  - Database for Doctor service, Patient service and Consultation service
+- Create tables in the databases for Doctor service, Patient service and Consultation service
+- Update the connection strings in the web app configuration for Doctor service, Patient service and Consultation service
+- Update api endpoint urls in Web Gateway and Web Mvc

+Now open the Web App URL in web browser for Web Mvc and you should access the app.

+The future plan is to deploy the services in AKS.

 ## Contributing
 Please read the contribution related things [here](https://github.com/Arnab-Developer/medical-system/blob/main/Contributing.md).